annnhuang/annnhuang.github.io/_projects/proj_ddm.md

 ---
 layout: project
 title: 'Choice history biases in dyadic decision-making'
-caption: Study with new dyadic design that investigates how our perceptual judments are shaped by others
+caption: A study that used two-people design and showed how our perceptual judments are shaped by others
 description: >
+  In reality we are not isolated design-makers (photo by Eugene Chystiakov on Unsplash).
 date: 8 May 2024
 image:
   path: /assets/img/projects/pic_ddm.jpg